aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 Executes a message call transaction, which is directly executed in the VM of the node, but never mined into the blockchain.

 ### Parameters
-1. `Object` - A transaction object see `web3.eth.sendTransaction`, with the difference that for calls the from property is optional as well.
+1. `Object` - A transaction object sees `web3.eth.sendTransaction`, with the difference that for calls the from the property is optional as well.
 2. `Number|String` - (optional) If you pass this parameter it will not use the default block set with `web3.eth.deafultBlock`(https://github.com/aionnetwork/aion_web3/blob/v1.0/docs/web3-eth.rst#id167).
-3. `Function` - (optional) Optional callback, returns an error object as first parameter and the result as second.
+3. `Function` - (optional) Optional callback, returns an error object as the first parameter and the result as second.

 ### Returns
 `Promise` returns `String`: The returned data of the call, e.g. a smart contract functions return value.